bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Adam Jonas: Yeah, all the groups talk about the same thing.

 Audience Member: Jonas, how do you plan to do this with the cost and price questions?
-Every group a different topic, or…?
+Every group gets a different topic, or…?
 Because we could boil it down to three.
 I mean (inaudible)

 Adam Jonas: Yeah, put it down to three and have each one (inaudible) section.